ZackWilde27/FlatOut2-HLSLToSHA/README.md

 <br>

 ### Functions
-In the pixel shader, there's no way to call functions, so these are defines that can have multiple lines, as-in they will copy+paste the code inside.
+In this shader model, there's no way to call functions, so these are defines that can have multiple lines, meaning they will copy+paste the code inside.
-All functions have to return a value, because it has to be structured just like the instrinsic functions
 ```hlsl
 float4 psMainD3D9(float4 colour, float4 specular, float4 blend)
 {